VigneshSK17/2021-22_Black_Notebook/README.md

 # Notebook Repo

 ## TODO
+[ ] Add new logos (once they are released)

+  [ ] On header, put new logo on right and game logo on left

+[ ] Fix low-res ship wheel image

 [ ] Set up section pages (normal page w/ title)

 [ ] Work on and complete Core Ideals, Offseason, and Recruitment